AlexAnzolaJ/html-css-101-cwe-materials/curriculum/02-materials/new-readme.md

 ***

-> Ask students to watch you as you create an HTML document.
+> Instructor Note: Ask students to watch you as you create an HTML document.
 Take them through the workflow:
 >
 	- Create a folder
 	- Open the entire folder in editor